Update to my spring tuning

 Here is a link to my paintball back-stop: Paintball Chrono Back-Stop Photos by turbowagonman | Photobucket

-Started with a Splatmaster, moved onto a Nelspot 007, then came the Autocockers, then "reliability", a STERLING Pump, next was a Bob Long defiant then a PM7.
-As of now I have 4 Sterling Pumps, 1 Phantom for SC and 2 Spyder's one is a future Spump.
+Started with a Splatmaster, moved onto a Nelspot 007, then came the Autocockers, then a STERLING Pump, next was a Bob Long defiant then a PM7.
+As of now I have 5 Sterling Pumps, 1 Phantom for SC, a CM SS-25, Sovereign 3 and 2 Spyder's plus a bunch of extra parts.

 Reason: correct spelling